A campaign of Alston Moor Parish Council · Cumbria

 Established 2026 A community campaign archive

-Documenting the campaigns to keep open Grisedale Croft and to reopen Alston Cottage Hospital.
+Documenting the campaigns to keep open Grisedale Croft and to secure the future of community healthcare on Alston Moor.

 Two campaigns.
 One community.